Pre-Marxist communism: Age of Revolution

-Maximilien Robespierre and his Reign of Terror, aimed at exterminating the monarchy, nobility, clergy and conservatives, was admired among some anarchists, communists and socialists.
+Maximilien Robespierre and his Reign of Terror, aimed at exterminating the monarchy, nobility, clergy, conservatives and nationalists was admired among some anarchists, communists and socialists.
 In his turn, Robespierre was a great admirer of Voltaire and Rousseau.

-By the 1830s and 1840s in France, the egalitarian concepts of communism and the related ideas of socialism had become widely popular in revolutionary circles thanks to the writings of social critics and philosophers such as Pierre Leroux and Théodore Dézamy, whose critiques of bourgeoisie liberalism and individualism led to a widespread intellectual rejection of laissez-faire capitalism on economic, philosophical and moral grounds.
+By the 1830s and 1840s in France, the egalitarian concepts of communism and the related ideas of socialism had become widely popular in revolutionary circles thanks to the writings of social critics and philosophers such as Pierre Leroux and Théodore Dézamy, whose critiques of bourgeois liberalism and individualism led to a widespread intellectual rejection of laissez-faire capitalism on economic, philosophical and moral grounds.
 According to Leroux writing in 1832, "To recognise no other aim than individualism is to deliver the lower classes to brutal exploitation.
 The proletariat is no more than a revival of antique slavery."
 He also asserted that private ownership of the means of production allowed for the exploitation of the lower classes and that private property was a concept divorced from human dignity.
 It was only in the year 1840 that proponents of common ownership in France, including the socialists Théodore Dézamy, Étienne Cabet, and Jean-Jacques Pillot began to widely adopt the word "communism" as a term for their belief system.
-Those inspired by Étienne Cabet created the Icarian movement setting up communities based on non-religious communal ownership in various states across the US, the last of these communities located a few miles outside Corning, Iowa, disbanded voluntarily in 1898.
+Those inspired by Étienne Cabet created the Icarian movement, setting up communities based on non-religious communal ownership in various states across the US, the last of which disbanded in 1898.

-The participants of the Taiping Rebellion, who founded the Taiping Heavenly Kingdom, are viewed by the Chinese Communist Party as proto-communists.
+The participants of the Taiping Rebellion are viewed by the Chinese Communist Party as proto-communists.
 Marx referred to the communist tendencies in the Taiping Rebellion as "Chinese socialism".

-The Communards and the Paris Commune are often seen as proto-communists, and had significant influence on the ideas of Karl Marx, who described it as an example of the "dictatorship of the proletariat".
+The Communards and the Paris Commune are often seen as proto-communists, and had significant influence on Marx, who described it as an example of the "dictatorship of the proletariat".

-Karl Marx and the contemporary age

-Marx saw communism as the original state of mankind from which it rose through classical society and then feudalism to its current state of capitalism.
-He proposed that the next step in social evolution would be a return to communism.

-In its contemporary form, communism grew out of the workers' movement of 19th-century Europe.
-As the Industrial Revolution advanced, socialist critics blamed capitalism for creating a class of poor, urban factory workers who toiled under harsh conditions and for widening the gulf between rich and poor.